grahambrooks/metamorph/README.md

 dependencies.
 In the worst cases change becomes impossible for various reasons and re-writes are considered.

-CodeR intends to help this situation by allowing library and framework developers define changes necessary to upgrade to a newer version of the library or framework.
+metamorph intends to help this situation by allowing library and framework developers define changes necessary to upgrade to a newer version of the library or framework.
 These changes specify which parts of the application using the library or framework need to be changed and